Galile0/pyrain/README.md

 * run pyrain_gui.py

 # Known Bugs

-* Wasteland Maps have a different shape and won't get represented properly.
-This will get fixed with 1.1
 * Mutators will produce errors.
 This is a missing feature of pyrope, the replay parsing lib

 # In the works
-* Distance plots
-    Simple graphs that map the distance between two objects over the course of the game.
-Makes Ballhoggers easily visible
 * Some kind of 3D visualization
     Not yet decided on a useful representation
 * More Non graphical data like: